 Interest in poly and people exploring or choosing polyamory is exploding, not just in the US but around the world.
 With this growth and the influx of more mainstream people both old and young, the opposition is beginning to notice and it may get ugly.

 Several things have spurred this growth; Organizations like Loving More, Poly NYC and later the Poly Leadership Network working toward a common goal of polyamory awareness and relationship choice.
-Loving More, starting in 2005, ...Continue Reading →
+Loving More, starting in 2005, began a ...Continue Reading →